Larook/DRL_LUDO/test/progress.md

 4. get_game_state()
 5. get_reward()

+    on laptop it seems to run ludo faster without the GPU -> move to collab and see there.
+    After comparing timing of the first fully DQN-predicted game the fastest approach would be solving the problem locally without gpu

 After that try TD approach with 2 networks, but still 1 is not enough...
 Then try just to teach the approach to move the furthest pawn - save the model and then try to replay the game using model